Bobris/bobril-build/README.md

 	bb

 This will start bobril build in interactive mode.
 It will watch changes of your application, recompile and host in on http://localhost:8080.
 It uses latest Typescript to compile and prefer Node moduleResolution.
 Compilation for maximum speed enables skipDefaultLibCheck.

+In interactive mode it also starts phantomjs and runs tests.
+Results could be seen on http://localhost:8080/bb.
+To start another testing agent point any browser to http://localhost:8080/bb/test.
+If you want to debug tests open http://localhost:8080/test.html, any failed asserts throws expections so it is easy to stop on them.

 There is also command line single build option.
 Start to learn all options: